 Pinterest is my absolute number one tool.
 It is a visual search engine and I am a visual person so I looove using Pinterest!
 As long as you remember that it is a search engine and NOT a social media channel then you will start using it the right way to drive traffic to your site.

 The beauty with Pinterest is that you can influence how well your pins do by using it regularly and wisely.
 Group boards and consistency are key as well as making sure you use keywords in your descriptions.
+Grab my FREE Pinterest Path Way to help you get started.
 If you are really serious about using Pinterest to drive traffic to your website then you may want to also consider my next tool recommendation.

 6 – Tailwind